Paddy Sullivan, WalletHub Credit Card Advisor

 - The late fee for a first-time violation cannot exceed $29, while subsequent violations are capped at $41.

 - Late fees cannot exceed your minimum payment.

 - Some credit card issuers waive late fees on your first offence.

 There are some credit cards that charge no late fees at all.
 The Citi Simplicity® Card, for instance, belongs to the Mastercard network and benefits from a $0 late fee.
 But cards with no late fees are few and far between.

-Falling behind on your credit card payments is expensive.
-In addition to any late fees you might owe, your balance will also accrue interest and you might wind up with unmanageable debt.
-So the best course of action is to pay at least your minimum amount owed before your due date.
-If you want to avoid interest, try to pay your balance in full and on time, before each due date.
-You could make this easier by setting up an automatic payment from your bank account.
+When you fall behind on your credit card payments, you won’t only be charged with late fees.
+Your balance will also accrue interest and you might wind up with unmanageable debt.
+So, the best course of action is to pay at least your minimum amount owed before your due date.
+If you want to avoid interest, try to always pay your balance in full and on time.
+You could make this easier by setting up autopay from your bank account.

-If you need to finance a bigger purchase, consider opting for a 0% APR credit card that offers an interest-free period.
+If you need to finance a bigger purchase, consider opting for a 0% APR credit card.
 But keep in mind that you'll still have to make the minimum payment to avoid any late fees.
-And once the promotional period is over, any remaining balance will accrue interest at the card's regular APR.
+Note that once the promotional period is over, any remaining balance will accrue interest at the card's regular APR.